ongardie/cubicle/README.md

   updated.
 The package builder environments are kept around as a form of caching.

+- `build-depends.txt`: A newline-separated list of package names on which this package depends when it is built.
+The package builder environment will be seeded with the listed packages, but other environments that depend on this package will not.

-- `depends.txt`: A newline-separated list of package names on which this package depends.
-Both the package builder environment and the new environments that depend on this package will be seeded with these packages.
+- `depends.txt`: A newline-separated list of package names on which this package or its output depends.
+Both the package builder environment and the new environments that depend on this package will be seeded with the listed packages.

 These files and any other files in the package directory are injected into the work directory of the package builder environment.